Skip to content

 Multi-Account Support

-Manage multiple AWS accounts from a single Controlinfra organization using Cloud Accounts.
+Manage multiple AWS, Azure, and GCP accounts from a single Controlinfra organization using Cloud Accounts.

 Adding a Cloud Account